majianjia/nnom/docs/A Temporary Guide to NNoM.md

 The NNoM currently supports HWC format.

-Whcih also called "channel last", where H = number of rows or y axis, W = number of column or x axis, C = number of channes.
+Which also called "channel last", where H = number of rows or y axis, W = number of column or x axis, C = number of channes.

 > For example:
 >